alejandrommingo/QSub/README.md

 If you use this repository in your research, please cite it as follows:

-Martinez-Mingo, A. (2024). *QSub: Quantum Subspaces*.
+Martinez-Mingo, A. (2024). *QLang: Quantum Language Analysis*.
 GitHub repository.
 Available at: https://github.com/alejandrommingo/QSub